aradinka/aradinka.com/data/blog/post-asdos.md

 # Course Description

 This course studies summarizing or exploring data before conducting more complex data analysis to obtain initial information about the data.
+Pengajaran dilakukan selama 16 minggu dengan peserta 30 mahasiswa.
 The techniques studied in this course include; Identifying data patterns through diagrams or graphs, determining the pattern of relationships between variables using scatter diagrams, making equations and smoothing data, comparing several groups of data and data distribution

 # Sample Materials